 2 Funding is Nice, but Did You Hear About Free Instruments?

-Call them crazy, but some scientific instrument manufacturers will actually give away product.
+Call them crazy, but some scientific instrument manufacturers will actually give away their products.
+One such example is the Grant A. Harris Fellowship funded by METER Environment, which gives away instruments needed for measuring soil-plant-atmosphere interactions.
 These opportunities are few and far between, so definitely consider it if you stumble upon one in your field.

 3 Schools and Organizations Will Buy You Instruments

 To continue my previous note about instruments, if you know what you want and the cost is less than $1,000, chances are you could apply to one of the small grants offered by some schools or organizations for that purpose.
 One example of this is the Grants in Aid of Research offered by Sigma Xi, a well-known scientific research honor society.

 4 You Don’t Have to Apply for Everything

 Funding is important but writing out multiple different drafts of proposals and writing application essays can take a lot of time, which means less time to actually do research or write your thesis.
 I find the best way to manage this issue is to apply to targeted, relevant opportunities.